/uses

 • One of my favourite things in the office is a large dry erase / whiteboard made using a high-gloss white glass IKEA table top (about €100 in 2014) and a picture ledge, neither of which appear to be available anymore.
 Much cheaper than the €500+ actual whiteboards of the same size / quality.
 I use this daily: for reminders and to-do lists, to sketch out design ideas, work through complex flows, etc. Even at €500 it would still be worth it, but I'm glad I could do it at a fraction of the price for no real additional effort.

-Mobile / Personal #
+Mobile / Personal Jump to heading

 • iPad Pro (11-inch, 64 GB) - I use this for sketching in Procreate, light photo editing (still use the Mac for heavier Lightroom work), and for reading on the couch.

-Network and Home Stuff #
+Network and Home Stuff Jump to heading

 My network setup is most definitely overkill but I like it.
 I segregate traffic based on use so my IoT stuff only has the access it needs, guests can queue up tracks on the playlist and access the internet but can't access other internal systems, etc. I also like the UniFi interface (for the most part) and how easy it makes it to keep an eye on things.